 Who Must Report in Schools?

-School personnel (teachers, school officials, school nurses, school counselors), as well as “any other person having reason to suspect” under RSA 169‑C:29, are mandated to report suspected abuse or neglect.
-The duty is not simply to notify a supervisor — the report must be made.
+School personnel (teachers, school officials, school nurses, school counselors), as well as “any other person having reason to suspect”, are mandated to report suspected abuse or neglect.
+The duty is not simply to notify a supervisor but rather a report must be made immediate by telephone to the New Hampshire Division for Children, Youth & Families (DCYF) or law enforcement.

 Mandatory Reporting Laws